 Water Pollution Facts: The Cost of Contamination

-Drinking-Water: A Most Precious Resource
+Drinking Water: A Most Precious Resource

 This leaves a mere 0.025% of the Earth's total water accessible to humans, and this figure still includes polluted rivers, lakes, and streams.

-If all the water in the world were set to a scale of a million liters, the natural proportion of both polluted and unpolluted freshwater would leave a mere 250 liters of freshwater for people around the globe to share!
+If all the water in the world were set to a scale of a million liters, the natural proportion of polluted and unpolluted freshwater would leave a mere 250 liters of freshwater for people around the globe to share!

 In 2015, the United States of America's population made up 4% of the world's total population.
 If the 250 liters were distributed per capita, the USA would enjoy a mere eleven (11) liters!